SeaSkyThe/MashginTakeHome/README.md

 The components are:

-- **App**: The main component, where all the components are merged together.
+- **App**: The main component where everything comes together.
-- **Header**: The header component, with the logo title and the cart icon.
+- **Header**: The header component, with the logo, title and the cart icon.
-- **Body**: The body component, with the category tabs, page divider and the list of items.
+- **Body**: The body component, with the category tabs, a divider, and the list of items.
-  - **CategoryTabs**: The tabs component, that renders the different categories dinamically.
+  - **CategoryTabs**: The tabs component, that dinamically renders the tabs based on the categories.
-  - **CategoryDivider**: The divider component, that renders a line between the tabs and the items.
+  - **CategoryDivider**: The divider component, a line that separates the tabs from the items.
-  - **CategoryItems**: The items component, that renders the items in a grid format.
+  - **CategoryItems**: The items component, displays the items for the selected category in a grid layout.
-    - **Item**: The item component, that renders a single item, with its image, name, price, quantity and buttons to add/remove it to the cart.
+    - **Item**: The item component, that renders a single item, showing its image, name, price, quantity and buttons to add or remove it from the cart.
-- **Footer**: The footer component, with a simple copyright text.
+- **Footer**: The footer component, with a simple copyright message.
-- **CartDrawer**: The cart drawer component, that renders when the cart icon is clicked in the header.
-Shows the items in the cart, subtotal price and a button to checkout.
+- **CartDrawer**: The cart drawer component, that appears when you click the cart icon in the header.
+Shows the cart items, subtotal and a checkout button.
-- **CheckoutForm**: The checkout form component, that renders when the checkout button is clicked in the cart drawer.
-Shows the subtotal price, also with fields to fill with the customer information and payment details.
+- **CheckoutForm**: The checkout form component, that pops up when the checkout button is clicked in the cart drawer.
+It shows the subtotal price and fields for the customer information and payment details.

 ### Screenshots